bobertlo/go-mpg123/README.md

 Usage
 -----

-The mpg123 library is accessed via an Mpg123 object containing a handle for the instance of the library.
-To decode a file, first create an instance of the decoder tell it to open the file.
+The mpg123 library is accessed via a Decoder struct containing a C pointer to an instance of the library.
+To decode a file, first create an instance of the decoder, then tell it to open the file.

-	decoder, err := mpg123.NewMpg123("")
+	decoder, err := mpg123.NewDecoder("")
 	err = decoder.Open("test.mp3")

 At this point you should have the decoder peek into the file and find